-- Choose a tight-fitting helmet to help reduce light reflection into the helmet through the space between the shell and the head.
+- Choose a helmet that fits snugly to reduce light reflection into the helmet from the space between the shell and the head.

-- Wear the helmet correctly.
-Do not use it as a hand shield.
+- Wear the helmet properly.
+It should not be used as a hand shield.

-- Protect the shade lens from impact and sudden temperature changes that could cause it to crack.
+- Keep the shade lens safe from impact and sudden temperature changes, which could cause it to crack.

-- Use a cover lens to protect the filter shade lens.
-Replace the cover lens if it gets scratched or hazy.
+- To protect the filter shade lens, use a cover lens.
+If the cover lens becomes scratched or hazy, it should be replaced.

 What are the best welding goggles?